qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 command-line interface, and additional operations such as loops and conditional sentences can be added to create more flexible and powerful workflows.

-There is not a proccesing console in QGIS, but all processing commands are available instead from the QGIS built-in Python console.
-That means that you can incorporate those command to your console work and connect processing algorithms to all the other features (including methods from the QGIS API) available from there.
+There is not a proccesing console in |qg|, but all processing commands are available instead from the |qg| built-in Python console.
+That means that you can incorporate those command to your console work and connect processing algorithms to all the other features (including methods from the |qg| API) available from there.

 The code that you can execute from the Python console, even if it does not call any specific processing method, can be converted into a new algorithm that you can